Lydia Leonard: Screen

-On television Leonard had an ongoing role in 1950s-set detective series Jericho starring Robert Lindsay, and appeared in True True Lie (2006) and The Long Walk to Finchley (2008), along with a cameo in Rome (2006, "The Stolen Eagle"), and as a nurse in the BBC's Casualty 1909.
+On television, Leonard had an ongoing role in 1950s-set detective series Jericho starring Robert Lindsay, and appeared in True True Lie (2006) and The Long Walk to Finchley (2008), along with a cameo in Rome (2006, "The Stolen Eagle"), and as a nurse in the BBC's Casualty 1909.

-In 2008 she played the female lead in the BBC feature film remake of The 39 Steps.
+In 2008, she played the female lead in the BBC feature film remake of The 39 Steps.
 She starred as Cynthia in Joanna Hogg's 2010 feature film Archipelago.

 In 2012, Leonard starred in two episodes of ITV drama series Whitechapel, as psychiatrist Morgan Lamb, for which she was nominated for Most Outstanding Actress at the Monte Carlo television awards.
 In 2013, she played a leading role in the action adventure film Legendary: Tomb of the Dragon.
 In the same year, she played Alex Lang in DreamWorks The Fifth Estate, starring Benedict Cumberbatch.

 In 2015, Leonard played Virginia Woolf in Life in Squares, a BBC miniseries on the Bloomsbury Group.

 Between 2019 and 2022, she appeared as Mariana Lawton in Gentleman Jack.

 In 2022, Leonard starred as Rebecca Fox in Ten Percent, the English version of the French original TV series Call My Agent!.
-That same year, Leonard appeared as Cherie Blair in series 5 of Netflix drama The Crown.
+That same year, she began the role as Cherie Blair in the final two series of the Netflix drama The Crown.

+In 2024, she was cast as Lady Rochford in the BBC television adaptation of Wolf Hall, replacing Jessica Raine, who had portrayed the character in the first season.